MedDataMuse/MedDataMuse/README.md

 🔁Process Automation ⛏️Data Mining 💬Scientific Communication

-⚡ I'm a quick study and can master any business intelligence software, despite the huge number of options available (it's crazy how many there are!😄)
+⚡ I'm a quick study and can master any business intelligence software, despite their extensive variety(it's crazy how many there are!😄), often preferring to custom-program specific functions in RStudio for tailored solutions

 - 🔭 I’m currently working on: clinical trials, longitudinal studies, intervention in scientific articles' statistic sections to comply with reviewers
 - 🌱 I’m currently learning: MCP use in AI agents